Geoscience (GEOS)

 Co-requisites: GEOS 234

-GEOS 246 GEOLOGY FIELD CAMP I2 Credits
+GEOS 246 GEOLOGY FIELD CAMP I3 Credits

-Prerequisites: GEOS 231, GEOS 231L, GEOS 234, GEOS 234L, and Junior or above status
+Prerequisites: GEOS 231, GEOS 231L, GEOS 234, GEOS 234L

 GEOS 270 TOPICS IN GEOSCIENCE1-3 Credits

-Special topics appropriate for lower division credit.
-May be repeated with different emphases for up to six hours of credit.
+Notes: May be repeated with different emphases for up to six hours of credit.

 GEOS 310 CAPSTONE I: RESEARCH SEMINAR1 Credit

 The student will choose a topic for research and conduct a literature survey of that topic.
 Preliminary results and a plan for conducting further independent research on the topic will be presented in oral and written form during the semester.
-Normally taken during the student's Junior year.

 Prerequisites: Sophomore or above status